 Definitions of Agency and Non-Agency MBS

-Private entities, such as financial institutions, can also issue mortgage-backed securities.
-In this case, the MBS are referred to as “non-agency” MBS or “private label” securities.
-These bonds are not guaranteed by the U.S. government or any government-sponsored enterprise since they often consisted of pools of borrowers who couldn’t meet agency standards.
+Private entities, such as banks, can also issue mortgage-backed securities based on pooled mortgages.
+In this case, the MBS are referred to as non-agency MBS or private-label securities.
+These bonds are not guaranteed by the U.S. government or any government-sponsored enterprise.
+Non-agency MBS are often based on pools of borrowers who couldn’t meet agency standards.

 A Brief History of Non-Agency MBS

-The rapid growth in the non-agency MBS market is widely cited as being a key catalyst for the crisis since these securities provided a way for less creditworthy homebuyers to gain financing.
-It eventually led to an increased in delinquencies, causing non-Agency MBS to collapse in value in 2008.
-The “contagion” subsequently spread to higher-quality securities, accelerating the crisis and causing new issuance to come to a halt.
+The rapid growth in the non-agency MBS market is widely cited as being a key factor in the crisis.
+This is because these securities provided a way for less creditworthy buyers to gain financing.
+Over time, it led to an increase in delinquencies.
+The result was that non-agency MBS collapsed in value in 2008.
+The issue quickly spread to higher-quality securities, which sped up the crisis.
+Banks and other groups stopped issuing non-agency MBS for years.